 Board members are independent of management and are either Board appointed or elected by members on a rotation of every 3 years.
-Currently there is one Board appointed Director.
+Currently, at 30 June 2022 there were two Board appointed Directors.

 Each Director must be eligible to act under the constitution as a member of the Credit Union and Corporations Act 2001 (Cwlth) criteria.
 Directors need to also satisfy the fit and proper criteria set down by APRA.